return5/subtitle-time-adjust/README.md

 ### example3
-using the input file form example 1 we can increase the time code when subtitles appear by two seconds and also increase the duration they stay on screen by one second:
+using the input file from example 1 we can increase the time code when subtitles appear by two seconds and also increase the duration they stay on screen by one second:

 using this command:
 ```lua srtadjust -b inputfile 2000 0 1000 outputfile```